shibatch/nofreelunch/README.md

 behavior and responsibilities of individuals, parties, and groups.
 Typically, they are created for employees of a company in order to protect the company and to inform employees of the company's expectations.
-In general, the code of conduct in OSS projects states the following items [1][2].
+In general, codes of conduct in OSS projects state the following items [1][2].

 * Respect and welcome diversity.